gofynd/fyx/docs/index.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are experiencing issues, please let us know.
 You can put it directly to github issue tracker.

 License